galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ![Experimental design](../../images/miRNA_targets.png "Potential miRNA targets found by the targetFinder tool.")

 Congratulations!
 You have identified two potential genes involved in the brassinosteroid-miRNA regulatory network.
-According the bibliography, the gene AT5G63810 codify the BGAL10 protein, a member of the Glycosidase hydrolase family.
-On the other hand, the gene AT1G56660 codify a MAEBL domain protein, whose function has not been characterized.
+According to the bibliography, the gene AT5G63810 codifies the BGAL10 protein, a member of the Glycosidase hydrolase family.
+On the other hand, the gene AT1G56660 codifies a MAEBL domain protein, whose function has not been characterized.

 # Optional exercise